sorefull/name_guesser/README.md

 - run `bundle install` to install all the dependencies
 - you would need to register at [gender api](https://gender-api.com) to get an api key that you will insert into `.env`, you can also use my free key that is already there
 - run the server `bundle exec rails server`
-- use `curl` or any other alternative to access the endpoint
+- use `curl` or any other alternative to access the country_guess endpoint

 Curl example:
 ```